-At Glade Voogt Lord & Smith, our attorneys assist both individuals and companies with environmental law issues.
+At Glade Voogt Lopez Smith, our attorneys assist both individuals and companies with environmental law issues.
 We have experience with issues ranging from compliance with state and federal environmental regulations to dealing with contaminated properties and toxic torts.

 From our experience and education in technical fields, such as engineering, we have familiarity and knowledge of these issues that other attorneys do not.
 Combine our practical knowledge on the subject with years of experience practicing environmental law and it is clear this is what sets us apart.

 Our clients include homeowners, landowners, businesses, corporations, and developers regarding a range of environmental law issues including:

 - Cleanup liability for Colorado Superfund sites

 - Environmental due diligence for real estate transactions

 - CERCLA, RCRA, the Clean Air Act, the Clean Water Act, and common-law tort claims

 - Gas station underground storage tank (UST) contamination cleanups and litigation

 - Groundwater contamination